phil65/PrettyQt/docs/features/proxies.md

 ```

 Every call here basically adds another ProxyModel layer (all based on SliceIdentityProxyModel).
-The proxy models should all perform very well with large tables since they never need to loop over the whole range.
+The proxy models should all perform very well with large tables since they never need to loop over the whole column / row range.

 The proxifier attribute basically gives quick access to set up these proxies.

 ``` py